Know before you go!

 Summer is about having fun and exploring your child’s interests.
 As your child reads, plays an educational app, or during everyday moments at home, ask them to teach what they’ve learned and what they enjoyed or didn’t.
 This will help them review important skills and help build their confidence!

-It sets your child up for success in the new school year!
 You can help your child make learning strides during the summer months.

 - For more information, visit summerlearning.org